-I’ve been a freelance makeup and hair artist for over thirty years, working on countless American and Eurpoean fashion and beauty magazines, advertising campaigns, and these things we used to call album covers.
+I’ve been a freelance makeup and hair artist for almost forty years, working on countless American and Eurpoean fashion and beauty magazines, advertising campaigns, and these things we used to call album covers.
 I feel so lucky to still love what I do, sometimes traveling to exotic locations, and meeting fascinating people.
 It’s from these people and places that I’ve fine-tuned my perspective, constantly remaining excited by the collaborative process of creating images.